Jaishankar holds talks with Lankan minister; Indian projects to boost Lankan economy discussed | Business

 Jaishankar said he assured that India will take up with other international partners initiatives to support Sri Lanka at this important juncture. ''Welcomed the progress on Trincomalee Tank Farm which will contribute to energy security,'' he said in another tweet.

-''Considered projects and investment plans by India that would strengthen Sri Lankan economy,'' Jaishankar said.

-''Urged early release of Indian fishermen in Sri Lankan custody as a humanitarian gesture, he added.
+''Considered projects and investment plans by India that would strengthen Sri Lankan economy,'' Jaishankar said, adding ''Urged early release of Indian fishermen in Sri Lankan custody as a humanitarian gesture.''
+This interaction follows Rajapaksa's visit to India last month.

+In a statement on the meeting, the Ministry of External Affairs said Jaishankar conveyed that India has always stood with Sri Lanka, and will continue to support Sri Lanka in all possible ways for overcoming the economic and other challenges posed by the COVID-19 pandemic.
+As close friends and maritime neighbours, both India and Sri Lanka stand to gain from closer economic interlinkages, the external affairs minister conveyed.

+Both ministers positively noted that extension of USD 400 million to Sri Lanka under the SAARC currency swap arrangement and deferral of ACU settlement of USD 515.2 million by two months would assist Sri Lanka, the MEA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)